Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: Preliminaries

-$ \ \ \ \ $ The notion of a finitely determined map germ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ is central in this work.
-In this sense, we will provide a classical definition of this notion.
-The number of cross caps and triple points that appears in a stabilization of a finitely determined map germ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ also plays a very important role in proving the main result of this work (as we will see in the proof of Theorem \ref{mainresult}).
+$ \ \ \ \ $ The notion of a finitely determined map germ from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0)$ is central in this work.
+To that end, we present the classical definition of this notion.
+In the particular case where $n=2,$ the number of crosscaps and triple points that appear in a stabilization of a finitely determined map germ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ also plays a very important role in proving the first main result of this work, as we will see in the proof of Theorem \ref{mainresult}.

-\begin{definition}(a) Two map germs $f,g:(\mathbb{C}^2,0)\rightarrow (\mathbb{C}^3,0)$ are $\mathcal{A}$-equivalent, denoted by $g\sim_{\mathcal{A}}f$, if there exist germs of diffeomorphisms $\Phi:(\mathbb{C}^2,0)\rightarrow (\mathbb{C}^2,0)$ and $\Psi:(\mathbb{C}^3,0)\rightarrow (\mathbb{C}^3,0)$, such that $g=\Psi \circ f \circ \Phi$.
+\begin{definition}(a) Two map germs $f,g:(\mathbb{C}^n,0)\rightarrow (\mathbb{C}^{n+1},0)$ are $\mathcal{A}$-equivalent, denoted by $g\sim_{\mathcal{A}}f$, if there exist germs of diffeomorphisms $\Phi:(\mathbb{C}^n,0)\rightarrow (\mathbb{C}^n,0)$ and $\Psi:(\mathbb{C}^{n+1},0)\rightarrow (\mathbb{C}^{n+1},0)$, such that $g=\Psi \circ f \circ \Phi$.\\